 DWI Car Accident | Fort Worth DWI Attorney

 I was in an accident after drinking and driving, what should I do?
 In Texas, thankfully, you can legally drink and then drive as long as you are not Driving While Intoxicated.
 You may have seen billboards that say, “Drink, Drive, Go to Jail.”
 While that’s a memorable phrase, it is not an accurate statement of the law.
-You can go out, drink an alcoholic beverage or two or three or more (you get the drift) and still legally drive a vehicle, so long as you are not “intoxicated.”
+You can go out, drink an alcoholic beverage or two and still legally drive a vehicle, so long as you are not “intoxicated.”

 How do I know if I was intoxicated at the time of my accident?

 Intoxicated is defined as (1) having lost the normal use of your physical faculties by the introduction of alcohol, drug, dangerous drug, or any combination, (2) having lost the normal use of your mental faculties by the introduction of alcohol, drug, dangerous drug, or any combination, or (3) having an alcohol concentration of .08 or more.
 (There is a longer definition if we are dealing with other intoxicants like drugs.)
 Unless you satisfy at least one of these definitions of intoxication, even if you have been in an accident, you cannot be successfully prosecuted for Driving While Intoxicated.

 Did intoxication play a role in my accident?